MontanaFlossCo/Flint-Documentation/1.0/guides/conditional_features.md

 }
 ```

 This type safety deliberately makes it painful to ignore the situations where a feature may not be available, and prevents confusing an always-available feature with one that isn’t.
 Your code that performs actions of conditional features always needs to be prepared to do something reasonable in case the feature is not available.
+This is a lot better than requiring simple boolean feature checks through your code, where these are easily missed, leading to undefined behaviours where some interactions not gated on the feature flag by accident.

-The previous code samples only declare the actions and allow you to perform them.
-Even at this level of simplicity, if an `ActionDispatchObserver` is registered, it will be able to do something whenever these actions are performed – such as emitting an analytics tracking event for each action.
-Flint provides such an observer called `AnalyticsReporting` which you can use to route analytics to whatever backend you use.
+This is a **fundamental tenet of Flint**, that all your feature-related code should be triggered by action invocations, and the action invocations are protected by type safety so you cannot make these kinds of mistakes.

 ## Handling system permissions that require authorization

-Improvements to this coming very soon.
-Currently, you can do something like this:
+**Note** we will be simplifying this process very soon!
+For now, you can do something like this:

 ```swift
 func selectPhoto() {